 Finally, for seemingly impossible stains that just won’t budge, it may be time to call in the big guns and hire a professional cleaning service.
 Pet parents may wish to do a quick search online to find local carpet-cleaning services in their area.
 Once a rep is contacted, they will usually visit for a consultation and advise a cleaning regimen, which may include different pet odor elimination services and urine removal suggestions.
 Based on the customer’s preference – including ‘green’ or eco-friendly options – a reputable carpet cleaning company should be able to assist with stubborn pet odors, including the smell of cat urine.

 As mentioned earlier, if an owner suspects that the cat is suffering from an underlying medical issue, it’s important to contact a vet right away.
 In turn, the clinic will be able to determine if the cat is experiencing any health problems, which may be the cause behind the frequent accidents.
+If the accidents are intentional and perhaps due to environmental stress, you may want to consider CBD for cats to relieve some anxiety.
 In addition, a trusted vet can provide valuable insight, including behavioral and/or medical issues which may be impacting your cat’s elimination routine.

 - “How to Remove Cat Urine From Your Carpet.”
 The Maids (themaidsofri.com), (no published date), https://www.themaidsofri.com/blog/how-to-remove-cat-urine-from-your-carpet-1.
 Accessed October 21, 2020.